waldronlab/AppStatBio/README.md

 Reports will be assessed for quality of analysis and clarity of presentation.

 ## Session detail by day

+All course materials will be available from https://github.com/waldronlab/AppStatBio/.

 1. introduction
     + random variables